-The soils underlying the proposed development site are classified as 'Urban' (Soil concreted over).
-Groundwater vulnerability at the site ranges from 'Low' (to the northern portion of the site) to 'High' (southern end of the site).
+The soils underlying the proposed development site are classified as 'Elton' (Luvisol: Well drained mineral soils).
+Groundwater vulnerability at the site is classified largely as 'Low' with an area designated as 'High' to the east.
 The aquifer underlying the site is 'Locally Important Aquifer - Bedrock which is Moderately Productive only in Local Zones'.
-The subsoils in this area comprise Limestone till, sands and gravels (Carboniferous), and the proposed development is underlain by Fine loamy drift with limestones.
+The subsoils in this area comprise Limestone till, sands and gravel (Carboniferous), and the proposed development is underlain by Fine loamy drift with limestones.